Webinar software: a comparison of the best webinar platforms

 Webinars are a low-cost option for talks and seminars, and can be set up independent of time and location.
-To launch a webinar, all you need is a computer and webinar software.
-But due to the overwhelming number of providers, finding a suitable webinar platform can take up a lot of time.
-To make your decision easier, we’ve rounded up six popular webinar software solutions and explain what to look out for before making a decision.
+To create a webinar, all you need is a computer and webinar software.
+Learn what your options are and what’s important when choosing the best webinar tool for your needs.

 How do I choose the right webinar software?